imantoghraei/Data_paper/README.md

 ## Introduction

-- The `ICON_data/` directory contains ICON meteorological data.
+- The `ICON.txt` file contains the link to download ICON meteorological data and their corresponding fluxes.
 - The `offline/` directory contains code to run the parameterization schemes offline using ICON meteorological data.
 - The `paper_figures.py` script generates the figures used in the paper, based on data from the parameterization and ICON simulations.